hichamaittalghalit/ldocker/README.md

 3 - Stop `apache2` service if it runs on your server Linux: (same for `nginx` service):

     systemctl stop apache2

+OR uninstall it

+    apt remove --purge apache2 -y

 ## SCRIPTS